 Natural light is abundant, very easy to find, and above all it is free.
 Its intensity and quality vary during the daytime, location, season, and also vary according to weather conditions.
 Midday sunlight tends to produce high-intensity light with neutral white colors and extremely high contrast, while at golden hours of sunrise and sunset the sunlight has less intensity, and very warm colors and medium contrast.

-Artificial lighting costs money, but give you the ability to manipulate and control every aspect of your photo shoot.
-You can control intensity, quality, color, and direction of your light sources.
+Artificial lighting costs money but gives you the ability to manipulate and control every aspect of your photoshoot.
+You can control the intensity, quality, color, and direction of your light sources.
 Professional grade artificial lighting sources will also need to be held in place with light stands, and possibly even modified with umbrellas, beauty dishes, and softboxes.
-Not to mention that using artificial lighting need more experience and knowledge.
+Not to mention that using artificial lighting needs more experience and knowledge.

 Characteristics of light